patofoto/Demon_Klipper_Essentials_Unified/README.md

 ****************************************************************************************************************************

-# Setting up KAMP_Lite Adaptive Purge & Smart Park
+# Setting up KAMP_LiTE Adaptive Purge & Smart Park

 KAMP_LiTE is simply KAMP but without the adpative meshing macro, as it is not required now klipper has Adaptive Meshing included by default.
 However the Adpative Purge & Smart Park features are still very useful!
 Changes listed in the link.